 The views expressed here are those of the essayist and not the LearnVest staff, but we look forward to opening the floor to debate and discussion, so tell us what you think.
 Today, Shannon Hayes, author of Radical Homemakers, tells us about what it means to be a homesteader—like a stay-at-home mom of the Little House on the Prairie generation—and why she feels it gives her more independence than ever before.
 When I eschewed a conventional career path, it wasn’t because I didn’t care about dollars and cents.
 To the contrary: From the time I could multiply and divide, my grandfather taught me all about concepts like compound interest and the rule of 72.
 The “independence” of careers isn’t independence at all.
 LUCID DREAMING.
 PHOTOS: Stunning Mason Jar Crafts.

 Before I Die & Candy Chang.
-2011New Orleans, LA Interactive public art project that invites people to share their personal aspirations in public space.
+What matters most to you Interactive public art project that invites people to share their personal aspirations in public.

-After losing someone she loved and falling into depression, Chang created this experiment on an abandoned house in her neighborhood to create an anonymous place to help restore perspective and share intimately with her neighbors while remaining an introvert.
-Meant as a singular experiment, the project gained global attention and thanks to passionate people around the world, over 500 Before I Die walls have been created in over 70 countries, including Kazakhstan, Iraq, Haiti, China, Ukraine, Portugal, Japan, Denmark, Argentina, and South Africa.
-The Before I Die book is a celebration of these walls and the stories behind them.
-Follow the latest Before I Die walls and responses on Twitter, Instagram, and Facebook.
-2011, New Orleans, LA.
-Cordoba, Argentina.
+After losing someone she loved and falling into depression, Chang created this experiment on an abandoned house in her neighborhood to create an anonymous place to help restore perspective and share intimately with her neighbors.
+The project gained global attention and thanks to passionate people around the world, over 1000 Before I Die walls have now been created in over 70 countries, including Kazakhstan, Iraq, Haiti, China, Ukraine, Portugal, Japan, Denmark, Argentina, and South Africa.
+The walls are an honest mess of the longing, pain, joy, insecurity, gratitude, fear, and wonder you find in every community, and they reimagine public spaces that nurture honesty, vulnerability, trust and understanding.

 7 Essential Tips for Starting a Nonprofit.
 1-2-3 Sort It.
 How to Get Rid of Things™ Top 10 Ways to Turn Your Retired Gadgetry into the Technology of the Future.
 Lifestyle Design Experiments.
 This is the place where you find all the lifestyle design experiments I'm sharing online.

 A lifestyle design experiment is where we take a simple idea or radical lifestyle concept and give it a test run in our lives.
 We're only obligated to it for 30 days, enough time to form it into a habit.
 After the 30 days are up, we can choose to let go of the idea if it's not serving us, or keep it.

-The term was probably first used in the early 20th-century by psychologist J. S. Szymanski who observed daily fluctuations in activity patterns (Stampi 1992).
+The term was first used in the early 20th-century by psychologist J. S. Szymanski, who observed daily fluctuations in activity patterns (Stampi 1992).
 It does not imply any particular sleep schedule.
 The circadian rhythm disorder known as irregular sleep-wake syndrome is an example of polyphasic sleep in humans.